Formed in 1989 by David Parland and Joakim Sterner, Necrophobic was

 this recording almost seems to try forcing them into the same mould as the rest.

-Metal, and definitely fits in with a lot of the other releases that were coming out of there at the time.
-However, it fails
+death metal, and definitely fits in with a lot of the other releases that were coming out of there at the time.
+However, it

-to really showcase the full potential of Necrophobic as the songwriting and production do little to make the band stand out.
+fails to really showcase the full potential of Necrophobic as the songwriting and production do little to make the band stand

+out.
 In fact, it seems to be working toward the opposite effect.
-If you want to hear quality Death Metal and have an interest in
+If you want to hear quality death metal and have an interest

-the band's early period, this is definitely worth checking out.
-However, these songs are only a shadow compared to how they
+in the band's early period, this is definitely worth checking out.
+However, these songs are only a shadow compared to how

 (31 Dec.
 2012)